Drivers urged to be alert during deer mating season

 “Especially when the sun is coming up or when the sun is going down, be extra alert,” Maria Castenada, director of communications for the Illinois Department of Transportation, cautioned.

-The number one thing a motorist can do to stay safe is to slow down when they see a deer area warning sign, Castenada said.
+The number one thing motorists can do to stay safe is slow down when they see a deer warning sign, Castenada said.
 Deer are creatures of habit, she said.
-Deer signs are put up in areas where deer are known to cross the roadway year after year.
+Deer signs are put up in areas where deer are known to cross the road.

 “When you are driving slowly, you give yourself more driver reaction time.
 You have a much better chance to avoid a collision,” she said.